zachhannum/the-word-of-iron/manuscript/chapter_1.md

 Marcus made his way through the grounds, towards the red and gold flags that fluttered above the white tents, marking his destination.
 He passed row upon row of pitch tents—hundreds of them, placed meticulously to form an almost perfect grid.
 High Marshal Fastaar certainly liked his strict formations.

 When word of Valla's besiegement had reached the capitol, reinforcements had been hastily assembled and sent south to Valla.
 Enemy forces had seemingly appeared out of thin air, surrounding the city.
 Not a single Ilrian spy gave warning of the attack.
-All of Ilris' resources had not even indicated that the Antuzans were amassing their forces.
+All of Ilris' resources had not even indicated that Antuza was amassing its forces.
 It was as if the legions of the empire had been displaced, out of time, directly onto Valla’s doorstep.
 And now that reinforcements were here, what could they do against a force so much greater their own?

 He arrived at his destination less than ten minutes later, peering inside to find his old companion and commanding officer Vincent Reld, along with his second, Sigmund Rowe.
 They were examining a large wooden table with a map of the region placed on it, little wooden pieces representing armies strewn about with no real order.